• SAINT JOHN THE BAPTIST vs. THE ANTICHRIST

 Against that fear stands another temperament, the temperament of trust in transformation.
 If one hears in the word Antichrist a warning, one may also hear in the word Baptist a blessing.
 Between them lies a decision about how to interpret the same event: whether the animation of matter signals the end of humanity or its renewal.

 The apocalyptic register has its uses -it alerts, it cautions- but it also tends to close the imagination.
 The prophetic register of art does the opposite: it opens the field of possibility.
 I have always been drawn to that second register.
-In my projects -from Mythology & Science (2017) and IntuitionX to Myths Reimagined, I have tried to trace how the ancient longing to breathe life into matter continues through every technological epoch.
+In my projects -from Mythology & Science and IntuitionX (2017) to Myths Reimagined (2025), I have tried to trace how the ancient longing to breathe life into matter continues through every technological epoch.
 The story of the machine is, in this sense, the latest chapter of the story of sculpture.

 Rodin sensed this long before silicon learned to think.
 His Walking Man embodies the transition from fixed form to movement, from weight to will.
 The saint becomes the stride; Saint John's prophetic urgency takes on the anonymity of pure motion.
-What he left unfinished we now complete in another medium -the algorithmic.
+What he left unfinished, we now complete in another medium -the algorithmic.

 Between Saint John and the Antichrist, between baptism and apocalypse, stands the artist: the one who chooses to transfigure rather than to fear.